What is Myofascial Trigger Point Therapy/Bodywork?

 Simply speaking, comprehensive Trigger Point Therapy involves 3 things –

-- identifying what may have caused the symptoms, (e.g. stress, over-use, trauma)
+- identifying what may have caused the symptoms and importantly, what may be perpetuating symptoms (e.g. stress, over-use, trauma)

-- creating an environment conducive to the involved muscles’ healing, which results in a return to normalized muscle function.
+- creating an environment conducive to the involved muscles’ healing, (i.e. following Trigger Point protocol) which results in a return to normalized muscle function.

-Note – creating this environment is paramount if successful, remedial results are to be acheived.
+Note – creating this environment is paramount, if successful, remedial results are to be achieved.